Badranh/Android-Color-View/README.md

 # Android-Color-View
+Educational Purpose Project
-Made it on the go while I was doing an e commerce project , feel free to make it better :)
+Made it on the go while I was doing an e commerce project , feel free to make it better :) or learn from it

 # Example
 Colors can be modified as you want with onClickListener